Senna use while Breastfeeding

 Summary of Use during Lactation

 Although an early uncontrolled report using an old senna product found increased frequency of diarrhea in breastfed infants, several controlled studies using modern senna products found no effect on the infant.
 Usual doses of senna are acceptable to use during breastfeeding.

 Maternal Levels.
 After administration of 3.6 mL of senna fluidextract on day 5 postpartum, senna was undetectable (<2.8 g/L) in the breastmilk of 10 women.

-Twenty five nursing mothers averaging 4.7 months postpartum (range 2.5 to 15 months) were given a single 100 mg of Senokot tablet containing 8.6 mg of sennosides a and b.
+Twenty five nursing mothers averaging 4.7 months postpartum (range 2.5 to 15 months) were given a single 100 mg of a senna tablet containing 8.6 mg of sennosides a and b (Senokot).
 Milk was expressed every 30 minutes for 6 hours.
 Sennosides a and b were undetectable (<0.34 mg/L) in all samples of breastmilk.
-Three mothers whose infants reportedly had loose stools were subsequently give a double dose of Senokot, but sennosides a and b remained undetectable.
+Three mothers whose infants reportedly had loose stools were subsequently given a double dose of the tablets, but sennosides a and b remained undetectable.

 Twenty postpartum mothers were given a laxative containing plantango seeds (psyllium) and senna equivalent to 15 mg of sennosides a and b daily on days 2 to 4 postpartum.
 A median of 5 samples of breastmilk were taken during the 26 hours after the last dose.
 Rhein, a metabolite of the sennosides, was measured in milk.
 Peak rhein milk levels generally occurred 10 hours after the dose.
 The authors estimated that all breastfed infants would have received at most 500 ng/kg of rhein.